publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stV/ptC/ch243/m__us_usc_t49_s24305.md

 >     “(d)  __Report__  __.—__

->     Not later than 4 years after the date of enactment of this Act \[Dec.
-4, 2015\], Amtrak shall transmit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a report on the Request for Proposals process required under this section, including summary information of any qualified proposals submitted to Amtrak and any proposals acted upon by Amtrak or a station owner that responded under subsection (b).
+>     Not later than 4 years after the date of enactment of this Act, Amtrak shall transmit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a report on the Request for Proposals process required under this section, including summary information of any qualified proposals submitted to Amtrak and any proposals acted upon by Amtrak or a station owner that responded under subsection (b).

 >     “(e)  __Definitions__  __.—__